 “The solution can start with providing resources for small independent brands, make sure brands are paying their vendors.
 When inspired by Asian culture, give those countries credit instead of appropriating them.
 Give back to organisations that are focused on fighting anti-Asian hate crimes.”
 Ji Oh, designer

 Don’t Be Afraid To Do The Inner Work

 “Support for the Asian community starts with us as individuals.
 It’s important for us to check in with ourselves to acknowledge our own implicit biases, to identify how we perpetuate or tolerate racism and how we allow our friends and family to do so as well.
-White supremacist rhetoric and behavior is pervasive in American culture and its casual use has a dehumanizing effect that allows for the normalization of this kind of violence.
-Two organizations that I would love to see uplifted are the Atlanta chapter of the National Asian Pacific American Women’s Forum which directly advocates for and supports immigrant Asian women’s worker and reproductive rights in Georgia and Red Canary Song, a grassroots collective advocating for labor rights, respect and dignified livelihoods for Asian and migrant sex workers.”
+White supremacist rhetoric and behavior is pervasive in American culture and its casual use has a dehumanising effect that allows for the normalisation of this kind of violence.
+Two organisations that I would love to see uplifted are the Atlanta chapter of the National Asian Pacific American Women’s Forum which directly advocates for and supports immigrant Asian women’s rights in Georgia and Red Canary Song, a grassroots collective advocating for labour rights, respect and dignified livelihoods for Asian and migrant workers.”
 Rachael Wang, stylist and consultant

 Stand In True Solidarity